 Dogs must be leashed at all times.
 Signal and guide dogs are allowed in all public buildings and areas within the park.

 VIA, the San Antonio Transit Authority, provides accessible transportation throughout the city.
-Regularly scheduled service on Bus #42 can bring you to within one block of Mission San José and Mission Concepción.
+Regularly scheduled service between 9:00 am - 5:00 pm will take you to Missions Concepción, San José, and San Juan; Mission Espada will be added twards the end 2017 once road construction is complete.
+Bus #40 Bus #42 can also bring you to within one block of Mission San José and Mission Concepción.
 Accessible sidewalks link the bus stops to the park Visitor Center.
-While regularly scheduled bus service is not provided to Mission San Juan or Mission Espada, VIATrans service may be able to transport you to these sites.
+VIATrans service may be able to transport you to these sites.
 Call VIA at 227-2020.

 Restrooms Restrooms at the park’s Visitor Center and Mission Concepción are accessible and contain Unisex units.
 The restrooms inside the Mission San José compound and at Mission San Juan and Mission Espada are within historic structures, but are fully accessible.